EconPapers

 Forecasting volatility in Gulf Cooperation Council emerging markets: the predictive power of alternative models

-Ibrahim A. Onour
+Ibrahim Onour

-Afro-Asian Journal of Finance and Accounting, 2008, vol. 1, issue 2, pages 129-139
+Afro-Asian Journal of Finance and Accounting, 2008, vol. 1, issue 2, 129-139

 Abstract: In this paper, a forecast of conditional volatility in Saudi, Kuwait and Abu-Dhabi markets is performed.
 To capture the skewness and excess kurtosis that characterise asset returns in Gulf Cooperation Council markets, the conditional volatility of asset returns was estimated using skewed t-distribution, symmetric student t-distribution and the Normal distribution specifications.
 Prediction performance results indicate that the normal and symmetric t-distribution models outperform the skewed t-distribution model.

-Keywords: forecasting volatility; Gulf Cooperation Council; GCC markets; emerging markets; skewness; Saudi Arabia; Kuwait; Abu Dhabi; asset returns; kurtosis; alternative models (search for similar items in EconPapers)
+Keywords: forecasting volatility; Gulf Cooperation Council; GCC markets; emerging markets; skewness; Saudi Arabia; Kuwait; Abu Dhabi; asset returns; kurtosis; alternative models. (search for similar items in EconPapers)

 Date: 2008